-The city of Seattle and the University of Washington offer a unique center for high-performance building design and construction.
+The University of Washington offers a unique center for high-performance building design and construction.
 Depending on student interest and resource availability, synergistic research and employment opportunities may exist with departmental faculty.
-This may include opportunities at the UW Integrated Design Lab (UW IDL), the Design Machine Group (DMG), and/or the opportunity to conduct building performance research at the Bullitt Center, a six-story net-zero energy office building currently pursuing Living Building Certification.
+This may include opportunities at the UW Integrated Design Lab (UW IDL), the Design Machine Group (DMG), and/or the opportunity to conduct building performance research at the Bullitt Center, a six-story net-zero energy office building that was the first to earn Living Building Certification, the most challenging benchmark of sustainability in the built environment.